-PCA's certificate of incorporation authorizes its board of directors, subject to any limitations prescribed by law, to issue shares of preferred stock in one or more series without stockholder approval.
+Upon the redemption of the senior exchangeable preferred stock with the net proceeds of the offering, PCA's certificate of incorporation will authorize its board of directors, subject to any limitations prescribed by law, to issue shares of preferred stock in one or more series without stockholder approval.
 Each series of preferred stock will have the rights, preferences, privileges and restrictions, including voting rights, dividend rights, conversion rights, redemption privileges and liquidation preferences, as will be determined by the board of directors.
 The purpose of authorizing the board of directors to issue preferred stock and determine its rights and preferences is to eliminate delays and uncertainties associated with a stockholder vote on specific issuances.
 The issuance of preferred stock, while providing desirable flexibility in connection with possible acquisitions and other corporate purposes, could have the effect of making it more difficult for a third party to acquire, or discourage a third party from acquiring, a majority of PCA's outstanding voting stock.
-All of our currently outstanding shares of senior exchangeable preferred stock will be redeemed upon the completion of the offerings, and we have no present plans to issue any new shares of preferred stock.
+All of our currently outstanding shares of senior exchangeable preferred stock will be redeemed upon the completion of the offering, and we have no present plans to issue any new shares of preferred stock.
 See "Risk Factors--Investment Risks--Charter Documents" and "Use of Proceeds."